 Cuts more than 100 materials.
-SmartSet dial makes sure you get correct depth and pressure for any material.
+SmartSet dial makes sure you get correct depth and pressure for any material, customizes material settings and works through Design Space software.
 Upload your own image or select from Cricut's library.
 Double tool holder for cutting and writing or cutting and scoring.
-Dial adjustment.
-Embedded Bluetooth.
-German carbide blade.
-Amazing number of options for use.
-Cutting mat doesn't slide.
+Bluetooth-enabled to link with multiple devices.

-You must have an Internet connection to use the machine.
-No manual feed jogger, so if vinyl gets stuck, it is difficult to remove.
+You must have an internet connection to use the machine.
+No manual feed jogger, so if vinyl gets stuck, it's difficult to remove.